pizidavi/MMM-SolarEdge/README.md

 ## API Key
 Use of this module requires
-  1. An API Key, which you can obtain at [The Enphase Developer Portal](https://developer.enphase.com/)
+  1. An API Key, which you can obtain by emailing SolarEdge support (e.g support-uk@solaredge.com )
-  2. The User Id of the User whose system you wish to integrate.
-This can be found in your [Enlighten Manager Portal](https://enlighten.enphaseenergy.com/).
-  3. The System ID of the solar system you wish to monitor, which can also be found in the Enlighten Manager.
+  2. The Site ID of the SolarEdge system you wish to monitor, which can be found in the Dashboard https://monitoring.solaredge.com

-## Attribution
-This module is powered by [Enphase](http://enphase.com/ "Enphase Homepage") and the [Enlighten API](https://developer.enphase.com/ "Enlighten API")